 The next day at my house in High Park my son hands me up the jars of sauce that I’m storing on the top shelves of my kitchen cupboard.
 “Hard to reach so they last,” I tell him.
 When he asks me what’s in this tomato sauce and I tell him, he doesn’t believe me.
 “Isn’t that a little plain?” he asks.

-WHITNEY SMITH is the editor of The Journal of Wild Culture, a retired fiddlehead foraging executive, and an avid practitioner of making food that can be 'put up', frozen or preserved: food for later.
-One of his fondest culinary memories was making sauterne jelly from the grapes in his urban garden.
+WHITNEY SMITH is the publisher and editor of the Journal of Wild Culture, a retired fiddlehead foraging executive, and an avid practitioner of making food that can be 'put up', frozen or preserved: food for later.
+One of his fondest culinary memories was making Sauterne jelly from the grapes in his urban garden.

 One of the best articles ever published by Wild Culture.
 It reveals bits on culinary secrets, sociology, friendship, emigrant cultural specifics, critical thinking and behavior, survival, and group consensus for the good of all.
 Many fine practices that add up to a better life.
 I would, however, take exception to the point that the English, Irish and Scottish have no traditions like this l, as I had many experiences with my mother and her friends preserving jams on a slightly smaller scale; many summer fruit seasons in Toronto requiring discipline, timing, and similar diligent labour.
 One summer, as a seven year old on a farm in southern Ontario, I recall the harvesting of the hay was completed over a few of days by a dozen of a farmer family’s neighbours who shared their giant work horses, along with their own body labor.
 They were rewarded with a midday supper at a long table outside the farmhouse laden with vegetables, roasted meats, breads and puddings like I’ve never seen since.
 I could be mistaken they were from British backgrounds, but they all spoke English and at night sang folk songs in the parlor, in English, to the pump organ.
 Your piece defines ‘wild culture’ like no other.
 It shines a light on human endeavor in private spaces that benefits each and the community alike.
 The art and labor of living.